Health and Social Policy Fellowship Program

-- Three academic letters of reference: Recommenders should email their letters of reference directly to: firstname.lastname@example.org.
+- One letter of reference: The recommender should email their letter of reference directly to: email@example.com.
 Electronic signatures are accepted.

 - One academic writing sample: Must provide evidence of the applicant’s potential to contribute to the mission of advancing equity through social policy research.
 Please note that this may be different from the writing sample that is submitted with the Ph.D.
 Application.